wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    1. Triage: The incident response team examines the incident to see what was affected and sets priorities.
    1. Investigation: Involves the collection of relevant data.
-   1. Containment: The damage is mitigated or contained.
    1. Analysis: Where the <strong>root cause</strong> of the incident is discovered.
    1. Tracking: Where the <strong>source</strong> (user or device) of the incident is determined.
    1. Post-mortem review: Record lessons learned.
    1. Recovery: Necessary adjustments or enhancements are made to policies and procedures.
    <br /><br />

-Alternately:
+<a target="_blank" href="https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf">NIST 800-61r2 Incident Handling PDF</a>
    1. Preparation – the preparatory activities related to incident response, such as policy and procedures, and hiring an adequately skilled IR team.
    1. Detection – intake and incident discovery.
    1. Analysis – looking at the evidence of a reported potential incident.
-   1. Response – has containment, eradication, and recovery (NIST 800-61).
-   1. Mitigation – has containment and eradication.
+   1. Response = Mitigation
+      * Containment of damage
+      * Eradication
+      * Recovery – going back to normal operations
-   1. Reporting – notifying management that systems are ready for normal operations.
+      + Reporting – notifying management and authorities
-   1. Recovery and remediation – recovery is going back to normal operations, and remediation is taking care of other areas that may be vulnerable.
+      + Remediation - taking care of other areas that may be vulnerable.
-   1. Review and improvement – this is the lessons learned step.
+   1. Post-incident activity - Review and improvement – identifying lessons learned and steps to implement improvements
    <br /><br />

-   See ASD (Australian) Mitigations

 Forensic investigation process: REMEMBER:
    1. Identification - start action log, reviewing audit logs, monitoring systems, analyzing user complaints, analyzing detection mechanisms, signature resolution.